-E Balagurusamy, former Vice Chancellor, Anna University, Chennai, is currently Member, Union Public Service Commission, New Delhi.
+E Balagurusamy, former Vice Chancellor, Anna University, Chennai, and Member, Union Public Service Commission, New Delhi, is currently the Chairman of EBG Foundation, Coimbatore.
 He is a teacher, trainer, and consultant in the fields of Information Technology and Management.
-He holds an ME (Hons) in Electrical Engineering and Ph.D. in Systems Engineering from the Indian Institute of Technology, Roorkee.
-His areas of interest include Object-Oriented Software Engineering, Electronic Business, Technology Management, Business Process Re-engineering, and Total Quality Management.
+He holds an ME (Honors) in Electrical Engineering and PhD in Systems Engineering from the Indian Institute of Technology, Roorkee.
+His areas of interest include Object-Oriented Software Engineering, E-Governance, Technology Management, Business Process Re-engineering, and Total Quality Management.

-A prolific writer, he has authored a large number of research papers and several books.
-His best selling books, among others, include:
+A prolific writer, Dr Balagurusamy has authored a large number of research papers and several books.
+His best-selling books, among others, include

-- Programming in C#, 2e
+- Fundamentals of Computers

-- Programming in Java, 3/e
+- Computing Fundamentals and C Programming

-- Programming in ANSI C, 4/e
+- Programming in ANSI C, 6e

-- Object-Oriented Programming with C++, 3/e
+- Programming in Java, 4e

-- Programming in BASIC, 3/e
+- Programming in BASIC, 3e

+- Programming in C#, 3e

 - Numerical Methods

 - Reliability Engineering

-A recipient of numerous honours and awards, he has been listed in the Directory of Who's Who of Intellectuals and in the Directory of Distinguished Leaders in Education.
+A recipient of numerous honors and awards, Dr Balagurusamy has been listed in the Directory of Who's Who of Intellectuals and in the Directory of Distinguished Leaders in Education.